GoogleCloudPlatform/cloud-code-intellij/README.md

 ## Installation

+You can find our plugin in the Jetbrains plugin repository by going to IntelliJ -> Settings -> Browse Repositories, and search for 'Google Cloud Tools'.
+You will see a prompt to install the 'Google Account' plugin which provides common Google settings to the plugin.

+### Pre-releases

 The pre-release alpha binaries are being deployed to the Jetbrains plugin repository on an alpha channel.
 To install them please perform the following steps: